Skip to content

-Under any given circumstance, the little voice inside tells you how you must react and feel, and sometimes that little voice makes a great bully.
-But, unlike the playground bullies of your childhood, this one won’t knock you down, pull your underwear over your head, and steal your glasses.
+We’re all familiar with the little voice inside, the one that chastises you when you’ve crossed the line and warns you of impending danger.
+In those instances, the little voice is your friend and very well might save your life.
+Sometimes, however, that little voice makes a great bully but unlike the playground bullies of your childhood, this one won’t knock you down, pull your underwear over your head, and steal your glasses.

 This one comes up and sweetly whispers in your ear something that may not sound at all like a lie.

-If you tell yourself something often enough, you will start to believe it, even if it’s a lie.
-French philosopher René Descartes coined the phrase “I think, therefore I am.”
+Tell yourself something often enough, you will start to believe it even if it’s a lie.
+French philosopher RenĂ© Descartes coined the phrase “I think, therefore I am.”
 But, in truth, he really should have said “I think in order to determine the way I am.”

-This is where the phrase “stuck in a rut” comes from.
 Have you ever driven on a two-track road or pushed a wheelbarrow back and forth over the same spot in your yard?
 It doesn’t take long for a rut to form, and the more you use it, the deeper it gets—and the harder to get out of.
-There are parts of the Oregon trail where wheel ruts are still visible today!
+This is where the phrase “stuck in a rut” comes from.
+Parts of the Oregon trail where are still visible today, thanks to the wheel ruts.

-It is possible to get out of any rut your brain is stuck in and change your thought patterns.
-But first, you need to recognize where these misbeliefs come from: none other than the Father of All Lies, Satan.
+The ruts in your brain are equally stubborn.
+It is possible to get out of the rut of negative thoughts and change your thought patterns into a healthier track.
+But first, you must recognize where these misbeliefs come from: none other than the Father of All Lies.
 Satan’s first tactic is to use your own voice inside your head so that you won’t recognize him.
 His second tactic is to make the lie sound like a truth.

 How to Change Your Thought Patterns